 Evidence Base and Research

 Consultation with the University of Oxford ensured that the assessment tasks are valid measures of mathematical cognition.
 Early identification of mathematical difficulties supports long term success (Butterworth and Yeo, 2004).
-By identifying deficits in number sense early, schools prevent the Matthew Effect, where pupils who start behind fall further behind over time.
+By identifying deficits in number sense early, schools prevent the Matthew Effect, where learners who start behind fall further behind over time.
 The programme incorporates principles of Cognitive Load Theory by presenting information in a way that does not overwhelm working memory (Sweller, 1988).

 A SENCO uses this evidence base when drafting an EHCP application.
-They write that the pupil's standard score of 72 indicates a significant deficit in core number sense, placing them in the lowest 3 per cent of the population.
-They cite research to explain that without intensive intervention at the magnitude level, the pupil will struggle to access the curriculum (Dehaene, 1992).
+They write that the learner's standard score of 72 indicates a significant deficit in core number sense, placing them in the lowest 3 per cent of the population.
+They cite research to explain that without intensive intervention at the magnitude level, the learner will struggle to access the curriculum (Dehaene, 1992).
 This level of academic rigour strengthens the school's case for additional funding.

 Implementing Dynamo Maths in Your School